The JustWrite Ohio High School Program

-The Who: JustWrite, Inc is a supporter of all teen writers.
+JustWrite, Inc is a supporter of all high school teen writers.
 The program is open to all public, private, parochial, charter, and homeschool cohorts.

-in general- How It Works: Schools register for a Regional tournament.
-Upon payment, JustWrite releasess the passwrod to the Coach’s Corner.
+Schools register for a Regional tournament.
+Upon receipt of payment, JustWrite releases the password to the Coach’s Corner materials.
 Student writers attend the Regional tournament, competing in three rounds of timed creative writing.
 They must write to the assigned genre and prompt.
 Stories are scored against other writers.
 Top individual writers receive awards, awards are also given for poetry and top schools.
 Top writers from the Regional tournaments advance to the State Tournament.

 Regional Tournament Specifics:

 Students have 45 minutes per round, competing in a total of three rounds.
-All students must write to incorporate the genre specific prompt.
+All students must write to incorporate both the genre and prompt.

 Judges are assigned groups of writers, and read and rank their stories according to a rubric.
 This rubric addresses not only aspects of creative writing, but also technical aspects of composition as well.
 No writer can be given the same score on the rubric, as any other writers in their round group, and this rubric score will determine round winners.
 Rank is only used to break ties between students when determining awards.